terra-money/docs/docs/develop/guides/tictactoe.md

 ## Smart contract architecture

-This smart contract is build with 1 query and 4 different executes.
-To enable a permissionless and trustless game, this contract contains a state machine with the following status:
+This smart contract is built with 1 query and 4 different executes.
+To enable a permissionless and trustless game, this contract contains a state machine with the following states:

 - `INVITED`: only one game can be in this status at a time per host and opponent pair.
 This status is achieved by creating a new game.
 The following possible statuses are PLAYING or REJECTED.
 - `PLAYING`: only one game can be in this status at a time per host and opponent pair.
 This status must mutate from `INVITED`.